WHO WE ARE

 Defined by shrub-steppe slopes and cool drainages, our farm and homestead blends into the surrounding hillsides seamlessly.
 Beyond the hills to the north, west, and south are the snow crested ridge lines of the Cascade Range.
 Among the nearest peaks to us is Hoodoo Peak, our namesake.
 We are graced with a clear view of Hoodoo from our fields, as if being watched over.

-The Twisp River carved the valley where we live, flowing east to meet the Methow River in the town of Twisp.
+Glaciers carved the valley where we live, giving way to the Twisp River which flows east to meet the Methow River in the town of Twisp.
 We like to imagine sediments and nutrients flowing from the mountains downriver, eventually landing on our fields and supporting the diversity of vegetables, herbs, flowers, fruit and fungi that we share with the community.